paulgear/ntpmon/README.txt

 NTPmon is a program which is designed to report on essential health metrics for NTP.
 It provides a Nagios check which can be used with many alerting systems, including support for performance data.
-It may also be used as an exec plugin for collectd or prometheus.
+It will eventually be usable as an exec plugin for collectd, prometheus, and/or telegraf.

+Code is currently alpha quality, as the rewrite from check_ntpmon has only recently been completed.

 Metrics